Positive Crankcase Understanding

 What are the Symptoms of a Bad PCV VALVE?

-All automotive engines are lubricated with oil, and when oil is churned by moving parts, pressure is produced by combustion.
+All automotive engines are lubricated with oil, and when oil is churned by moving parts, the pressure is produced by combustion.
 Piston rings and valve guides also leak slightly producing pressure, called Blow-by, in the crankcase.
 Many years ago, the engines would simply vent the pressure into the atmosphere with a road-draft tube and breather cap.
-Today we use a positive crankcase ventilation or PCV system to handle this, and also to help lower the harmful emissions engines produce.
+Today we use positive crankcase ventilation or PCV system to handle this, and also to help lower the harmful emissions engines produce.

 The most common problem that afflicts the PCV systems is a plugged up PCV valve or hose.
 Accumulation of fuel and oil varnish deposits and/or sludge inside the valve can restrict or even block the flow of vapors through the valve.
 A restricted or plugged PCV valve cannot pull moisture and blow-by vapors out of the crankcase.
 The valve can cause engine-damaging sludge to form and the backup of pressure that may force oil to leak past gaskets and seals.
 The loss of airflow through the valve can also cause the air/fuel mixture to run richer than normal, increasing fuel consumption and emissions.
 The same thing can happen if the pintle inside the PCV valve sticks shut.

 If the pintle inside the PCV valve sticks open or the spring breaks, the PCV valve may flow too much air and lean out the idle mixture.
-The pcv may cause a rough idle, hard starting and/or lean misfire (which increases emissions and wastes fuel).
-The same thing can happen if the hose that connects the valve to the throttle body, carburetor or intake manifold pulls loose, cracks or leaks.
+The PCV may cause a rough idle, hard starting, and/or lean misfire (which increases emissions and wastes fuel).
+The same thing can happen if the hose that connects the valve to the throttle body, carburetor, or intake manifold pulls loose, cracks, or leaks.
 A loose or leaky hose allows “un-metered” air to enter the engine and upset the fuel mixture, especially at idle where the idle mixture is most sensitive to vacuum leaks.